-The article explains a simple variable voltage bench power supply circuit which utilizes just a single transistor.
+The article explains a simple variable regulated voltage power supply circuit which utilizes just a single transistor.
 The design can be very handy for the new electronic hobbyist

-A bench power supply having an adjustable voltage feature is an essential tool for every electronic enthusiast.
+The explained power supply includes an adjustable voltage feature which is an essential feature for every electronic enthusiast.
 However making one such power supply within minutes using a handful of components might look difficult.

 The circuit of a simple variable voltage power supply using just a single transistor referred here shows us how to build one such unit quickly using common parts from your junk box.

 This single BJT regulated Power Supply is easy to construct.
 It takes less than an hour on a piece of copper-laminate.

 All the components can be mounted as show in the aforesaid diagram, cutting the strips for placement.